Karl-Heinz Thun

 Karl-Heinz Thun (29 April 1937 – 15 June 1993) was a German sailor.
 He won a silver medal in the Dragon class together with Paul Borowski and Konrad Weichert at the 1972 Summer Olympics.

+Medals

+Karl-Heinz won two medals in the Olympic Games, firstly, the Bronze Medal in 1968, and then the Silver in the next Olympics, in Munich.